PatrickCallaghan/datastax-taxi-app/README.md

 	dsetool create_core datastax_taxi_app.vehicle reindex=true coreOptions=src/main/resources/solr/rt.yaml schema=src/main/resources/solr/geo_vehicle.xml solrconfig=src/main/resources/solr/solrconfig.xml

+NOTE :

+It may be necessary to run the following in cqlsh as on some versions of DSE, the date column was not correctly set up as an index

+	CREATE CUSTOM INDEX datastax_taxi_app_vehicle_date_index ON datastax_taxi_app.vehicle (date) USING 'com.datastax.bdp.search.solr.Cql3SolrSecondaryIndex';

 To continuously update the locations of the vehicles run

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.taxi.Main" -DcontactPoints=localhost